 2. Compare to Amerigroup's NQTL analysis for PA on comparable med/surg medications.
 If PA on MAT applies more stringently than PA on med/surg without justification, that's an NQTL violation.

-5. File a parity complaint with DCH.
+5. File a parity complaint with DCH through its parity complaint portal.

 6. File complaints with CMS Region IV under Medicaid managed care parity oversight.